-If, however, you are interested in using loaders but also want to support pre-Honeycomb devices, the Android Compatibility Library (ACL) offers its own implementation of Loader and the other classes.
+If, however, you are interested in using loaders but also want to support pre-Honeycomb devices, the Android Support package offers its own implementation of Loader and the other classes.
 However, to use it, you will need to work within four constraints:

-- 1. You will need to add the ACL JAR to your project (e.g., copy the JAR into your libs/ directory and add it to your build path) - 2.
-You will need to inherit from the ACL's FragmentActivity, not the OS base Activity class or other refinements (e.g., MapActivity) - 3.
-You will need to import the support.v4 versions of various classes (e.g., android.support.v4.app.LoaderManager instead of android.app.LoaderManager) - 4.
+- You will need to add the Android Support package's JAR to your project (e.g., copy the JAR into your libs/ directory and add it to your build path) - 2.
+You will need to inherit from FragmentActivity, not the OS base Activity class or other refinements (e.g., MapActivity) - You will need to import the support.v4 versions of various classes (e.g., android.support.v4.app.LoaderManager instead of android.app.LoaderManager) - 4.
 You will need to get your LoaderManager by calling getSupportLoaderManager(), instead of getLoaderManager(), on your FragmentActivity

 These limitations are the same ones that you will encounter when using fragments on older devices.
-Hence, while loaders and fragments are not really related, you may find yourself adopting both of them at the same time, as part of incorporating the ACL into your project.
+Hence, while loaders and fragments are not really related, you may find yourself adopting both of them at the same time, as part of incorporating the Android Support package into your project.